- Water Conservation

 The County of Maui, Department of Water Supply (DWS) has ended the Stage 1 Water Shortage for Upcountry.
 However, the Stage 1 Water Shortage is still in effect for West Maui since June 30, 2022.
 Please be conscious of our water resources.
 There are multiple tips and tools to use when in drought, check out how on Ready.Gov.

-Parts of Maui County are in severe to extreme drought conditions.
+Parts of Maui County are in drought conditions.
 Please be water-wise with your decisions on when and how to use water indoors/outdoors in your home.
 Visit our Water Conservation Tools page to learn more about saving water and what to do during drought and shortages.

 Water Conservation & Source Protection Survey